Emergency & Evacuation Assistance

-Office of Emergency Management (OEM) or support personnel will contact you to verify your registration information and answer any questions.
+- The Office of Emergency Management or support personnel will contact you to verify your registration information and answer any questions.

-You will receive a letter informing you if you have been accepted into the program.
+- You will receive a letter letting you know if you have been accepted into the program.
 This letter will include the evacuation assistance you are eligible to receive and your responsibilities.

-You do not need to complete an application every year, but it you or your caregiver’s responsibility to report any changes to the information provided on the application by calling EEAP’s Support Line.
+- You do not need to complete an application every year, but it's the responsibility of you or your caregiver to report any changes by calling the support line.

-You will be contacted by phone to coordinate evacuation assistance when an evacuation order is issued to determine what specialized sheltering and/or transportation services are needed.
+- You will be contacted by phone to coordinate evacuation assistance and time of pick-up when an evacuation order is issued.

-It is you or your caregiver’s responsibility to monitor the media for updated information on what actions may need to be taken.
-You must be prepared to evacuate when transportation arrives.
-If you miss your scheduled pickup, there may not be time for a second attempt.
+- You must be prepared to evacuate when transportation arrives.
+If you miss your scheduled pick-up, there may not be time for a second attempt.

-It is recommended that your caregiver or companion accompany you throughout the emergency period to ensure the your needs are met in a timely manner.
+- Your caregiver or companion should accompany you throughout the emergency period to ensure that your needs are met.

 Pets and Service Animals